casual-simulation/aux-cli/README.md

 COMMANDS:
-install       Install pods/modules/packages to your pi that you can utilize with auxplayer. uninstall     Uninstall pods/modules/packages to your pi that you can utilize with auxplayer. start         Start the docker processes for the aux server. stop          Stop the docker processes for the aux server. restart       Restart docker processes for the aux server.
+install       Install pods/modules/packages to your pi that you can utilize with auxplayer. uninstall     Uninstall pods/modules/packages to your pi that you can utilize with auxplayer. reinstall     Alias for the uninstall and install commands. start         Start the docker processes for the aux server. stop          Stop the docker processes for the aux server. restart       Restart docker processes for the aux server.